ericspod/VPHSummerSchool2019/README.md

 # VPHSummerSchool2019
-Code and data for the summer school deep learning workshop
+Code and data for the summer school deep learning workshop.

+The exercises for this workshop are organized into Jupyter Notebooks which is a way of serving executable Python code on a web page.
+A local Jupyter server can be run by installing it with Anaconda (or Miniconda), or through the internet using Google's Colaboratory service.

+Start by downloading this repository so you have all the code with you: https://github.com/ericspod/VPHSummerSchool2019/archive/master.zip

-## Getting Started with Colaboratory
+## Getting Started With Colaboratory

 We will be using Google Colaboratory to run our notebooks when doing training since a GPU is basically required.
 You can run the other notebooks locally but everything can be done through Colab if desired.